 It has been the thrust of the Company to be a business partner of Real Estate Developers and as such it concentrates on serving the needs of its major clients namely: CenqHomes Development Corporation, Acerhomes Development Corporation, Earth+Style Corporation, One Asia Development Corporation, Kaiser Realty Development Corporation, Earth Aspire Corporation, Earth Prosper Corporation, and Verdantpoint Development Corporation.
-These are the eight (8) major clients which account for the majority of the Company's revenues.
+These are the eight (8) major clients which account for the majority of the Company's revenues for the past years.